casperkaae/parmesan/README.rst

 * **examples/mnist_ladder.py**: Semi-supervised Ladder Network as described in Rasmus et al. 2015

 **Usage example**:
 Below is an image of the log-likelihood terms training an importance weighted autoencoder on MNIST using binomial sampling of the inputs before each epoch.
+Further we found it beneficial to add batch normalization to the fully connected layers.
 The training is done using one Monte Carlo sample to approximate the expectations over q(z|x) and one importance weighted sample.
 The test performance was evaluated using 5000 importance weighted samples and be should be directly comparable to the results in Burda et al.
 The final test performance is LL=-84.78 which is better than the current best published results at LL=-86.76 reported in Burda et al. table 1 (compare to top 1st row and 4th row in column labeled IWAE since we are training using a single importance weighted sample)).